enlupi/Neural-Network/README.md

-# Neural-Network
+# Neural Network
-Weekly exercises for "Neural Networks and Deep Learning" course
+Weekly exercises for *Neural Networks and Deep Learning* course, Physics of Data degree at University of Padova.